profsmith89/ctps/_sources/chap16.md

 [^fn7]: In Python, a newline character marks the end of a statement.
 In C, you must use a semicolon to mark the end of a statement, i.e., newlines are treated as meaningless whitespace in C.

-[^fn8]: Because the type check succeeds, you know that values of type \`char\` are also values of type \`int\`.
+[^fn8]: Both programs print \`1\`, which means that the type check succeeds.
+This experiment demonstrates that, in the C programming language, values of type \`char\` are also values of type \`int\`.
 In fact, if you go on to study C, you'll learn that characters are just 8-bit integers.

 [^fn9]: You can find \`bookshelf1-anno.py\` in \`chap16\` of the book's code repository.